List Crawls: The Complete Guide to Targeted SEO Crawling

 SEO professional preparing a URL spreadsheet to set up a list crawl audit workflow

-Preparing a clean URL list is the critical first step before running any list crawl — quality in, quality out.
+Preparing a clean, well-segmented URL list is the most critical first step before running any list crawl — quality in, quality out.

 How to Run List Crawls Step by Step

-The following process applies primarily to Screaming Frog SEO Spider in List Mode, but the logic transfers to any crawler that supports targeted URL input.
+The following process applies primarily to Screaming Frog SEO Spider in List Mode, but the logic transfers directly to any crawler that supports targeted URL input.
+Follow each step carefully to ensure clean, reliable results.

 1

 Gather the specific URLs you want to audit from Google Search Console, your CMS sitemap, an analytics export, or a backlink tool.
-Save them as a plain text file or CSV with one URL per line.
-Clean the list — remove duplicates, trailing spaces, and any non-URL data.
+Save them as a plain-text file or CSV with one URL per line.
+Clean the list thoroughly — remove duplicates, trailing spaces, mixed protocols, and any non-URL data.
+Specifically, ensure consistent use of HTTPS and trailing slashes across all entries.
+A dirty URL list produces misleading results.

 2

 Open Screaming Frog SEO Spider.
 Navigate to Mode → List in the top menu bar.
-The interface will change to show an upload prompt rather than a URL input field.
-This is your signal that list crawl mode is active.
+The interface will change to display an upload prompt rather than a standard URL input field.
+This visual change confirms that list crawl mode is active and no link-following discovery will occur by default.

 3